garisonjulius/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

   - Configurations of virtual infrastructure: OS, Network, and Firewall
   - Security configurations of data: client-side data encryption, server-end encryption, and networking traffic protection

-**If you can configure or store it, then it is the customers responsibility**
+**If you can configure or store it, then it is the customer's responsibility**

 ![Image1](./images/img1.png)